UniExeterRSE/computational-thinking/index.md

 ## Overview

 Being an effective programmer is not just about writing code, it's about designing solutions to problems in a way that a computer would understand, i.e. designing and implementing algorithms.
 However, most introductory courses focus exclusively on the implementing, ignoring the design elements.
 Over two sessions, this course will introduce you to some fundamental principles that are the basis of writing computer code in any language and should enable you to write, develop and debug your code more effectively.
-This course is aimed at anyone who is currently programming or thinking about learning to programme.
+This course is aimed at anyone who is currently programming or thinking about learning to program.

 ## Course objectives